GAM-team/GAM/docs/How-to-Update-Advanced-Gam.md

 ```
 C:\GAMADV-XTD3>gam oauth create

-Select the authorized scopes by entering a number.
-Append an 'r' to grant read-only access or an 'a' to grant action-only access.

 [*]  0)  Calendar API (supports readonly)
 [*]  1)  Chrome Browser Cloud Management API (supports readonly)
 [*]  2)  Chrome Management API - AppDetails read only